amritsharma/writing-challenge/Jan3-Toronto-Real-Estate.md

 This article is an adaption of a blog post by [Ali Amad](https://torontolife.com/author/ali-amad/) that appeared in [Toronto Life](https://torontolife.com/real-estate/a-toronto-couple-just-bought-this-1-2-million-semi-in-the-upper-beaches/) magazine on Nov 2, 2020.

-## A Toronto couple just bought this $1.2-million semi in the Upper Beaches
+## A Toronto couple just bought this $900,000 semi in the Danforth Village

 #### The buy
-A two-bed, two-bath semi in the Upper Beaches
+A two-bed, two-bath semi in the Danforth Village

 #### The buyers
 Max Schreiber, 34, data scientist at Rogers; Kyra A. Gleason, 33, doctor at Humber River Hospital.